oduameh/Hyper-docs/Quick start guide.md

 --header 'Accept: application/json'
 ```

-3. The short version of the DID is the publishedPrismDID.
+3. The short version of the DID is the `publishedPrismDID`.

 :::info